Demaga/demaga.github.io/_posts/2025-09-07-learning-art-on-windows-boot.md

 My machine is fine, but it's not a racing car.
 When I boot into Windows, there is this noticeable delay between the wallpaper becoming visible, and OS becoming usable.
 In other words, I stare at my wallpaper for 5 seconds while waiting for Steam to load.
 So, instead of decluttering the system or upgrading the hardware, I decided to make my wallpaper more interesting to make waiting more enjoyable!

-So here is the result:
+So here is the result (imagine app shortcuts all over the left side):

 ![Allegory of the Medici family by Cherubino Alberti](/assets/art-wallpaper-medici.png)